 Click on the map to find information about each state's foundations, community foundations and corporate giving programs.

 Before applying to the federal government, please be aware that most federal funds are first disbursed to state and local governments who then award the funds to private parties appropriately.
-If you have not already, check with any of the relevant state agencies for your funding needs (alternate site).
+If you have not already, check with any of the relevant state agencies for your funding needs.

-Once all local and state opportunities have been pursued, there are a few registration steps that must be completed before eligible parties (see Who is eligible for a Grant?) can apply for funds with the federal government, both for organizations and individuals.
+Once all local and state opportunities have been pursued, there are a few registration steps that must be completed before eligible parties (see Who is eligible for a Grant?) can apply for funds with the federal government.